manni2000/NodeJs/README.md

-<b>What is NodeJs?<b><br>
+What is NodeJs<br><br>
-<br>Node.js is an open-source and cross-platform runtime environment built on Chrome’s V8 JavaScript engine for executing JavaScript code outside of a browser.<br>
+Node.js is an open-source and cross-platform runtime environment built on Chrome’s V8 JavaScript engine for executing JavaScript code outside of a browser.<br>
 You need to recollect that NodeJS isn’t a framework, and it’s not a programing language.
 It provides an event-driven, non-blocking (asynchronous) I/O and cross-platform runtime environment for building highly scalable server-side applications using JavaScript.<br>
 We often use Node.js for building back-end services like APIs, Web App, or Mobile App.
 It’s utilized in production by large companies like Paypal, Uber, Netflix, Walmart, etc.<br><br><br>